SystemsApproach/ops/lifecycle.rst

 timeline.
 Note that the leftmost tests typically happen repeatedly as part of the development process, while the rightmost tests are part of the ongoing monitoring of a production deployment.
-For simplicity, the figure shows the soak tests as running before deployment, but in practice, there is a continuum whereby new versions are incrementally rolled out.
+For simplicity, the figure shows the Soak tests as running before deployment, but in practice, there is likely a continuum whereby new versions of the system are incrementally rolled out.

 .. _fig-testing:
 .. figure:: figures/Slide24.png